National Bolshevik Party: 2004–2007: in opposition to the government

 Since 2004, the NBP has formed alliances with other opposition forces, both far-left and right-wing.
 In 2004, Limonov signed the declaration titled "Russia without Putin."
-In August 2006, an anti-Limonovist faction of the NBP that was right-wing formed the National Bolshevik Front.
+In August 2006, a right-wing anti-Limonov faction of the NBP formed the National Bolshevik Front, which became officially affiliated with Dugin's Eurasian Youth Union.

+On 2 August 2006, Limonov filed a complaint with the European Court of Human Rights regarding Rosreestr's refusal to officially register the NBP as a political party, claiming that this refusal is "an act of state suppression of the political opposition in the Russian Federation."
+In its refusal, dated January 2006, Rosreestr determined that the NBP's founding congress lacked a quorum and that its program "contains elements of nationalist agendas expressed in the stated goal of protecting the rights of Russian and Russian-speaking people," which violates Article 9 of the Law "On Political Parties."

 The NBP became a prominent member of The Other Russia coalition of opposition parties.
 In 2007, the NBP members took part in a Dissenters' March and other subsequent demonstrations against the government.